-The Board of Directors is responsible to shareholders for the performance of the Group and believes that high standards of corporate governance underpin the Company's objective of maximising returns to shareholders.
+The Board of Directors is responsible to shareholders for the performance of Billabong International Limited and its subsidiaries (collective, the "Group") and believes that high standards of corporate governance underpin the Company's objective of maximising returns to shareholders.
 The Board is committed to a high level of governance and endeavours to foster a culture that rewards ethical standards and corporate integrity.
-As required by the ASX Listing Rules, this statement sets out the extent to which the Company has complied with the ASX Corporate Governance Principles and Recommendations (3rd Edition) (the ASX Recommendations) during the financial year ended 30 June 2015.
+As required by the ASX Listing Rules, this statement sets out the extent to which the Company has complied with the ASX Corporate Governance Principles and Recommendations (3rd Edition) (the ASX Recommendations) during the financial year ended 30 June 2017.
 The Board of Directors considers that the Group's corporate governance practices comply with the ASX Recommendations, except where otherwise explained below.